Nolan Ryan's Baseball: Gameplay

 There is no playoffs mode after regular season because all the teams are under one league, but if more than one team has the lead for the pennant, a short elimination tournament will be held to determine the champion.
-The graphics look childish although their pitches are similar in speed to the actual Major League Baseball of that time.
+The graphics were said to look "childish" although the pitches are similar in speed to the actual Major League Baseball of that time.
 Players also have a tendency to march down the field at a slow speed regardless of their ratings and throws from the outfield tend to be less powerful than similar throws done from the infield.

 The stats are followed throughout the entire year (for all the teams involved) and are adjusted after every play.
 Baseball players can be created from scratch, traded to other teams in favor of their pre-existing players, traded in for free agents, and have their attributes altered in order to make the perfect ballplayer.

 Reviews

 Nintendo Power gave the game scores of 66% for play control, 60% for gameplay challenge, and 50% for the game overall theme and fun factor.

 Famitsu gave the game a score of 25/40.